Improving Multimodal Brain Encoding Model with Dynamic Subject-awareness Routing: Experiments and Results

 \subsection{Experimental Setup}

-\textbf{Datasets and optimization.} We use the \textit{Algonauts 2025} naturalistic fMRI dataset~\cite{al}, which provides multi-episode audiovisual stimuli with 2\,Hz video/audio/text features synchronized to fMRI TRs.
-Experiments cover four subjects ($S_{1}$, $S_{2}$, $S_{3}$, $S_{5}$) and cortex is parcellated into $O{=}1000$ regions using the Schaefer atlas~\cite{Schaefer2018}.
-All models share the same per-subject, per-episode stratified split (90/10 train/val).
-We train with AdamW and a OneCycle scheduler, selecting peak learning rate and weight decay via validation grid search.
-Each sample is a 100-TR window with a 50-TR stride, and 2\,Hz features are adaptively averaged to the TR.
+\textbf{Datasets and Optimization.} We use \textit{Algonauts 2025}~\cite{al} with 2\,Hz video/audio/text features aligned to fMRI TRs.
+We evaluate four subjects ($S_{1}$, $S_{2}$, $S_{3}$, $S_{5}$) and parcellate cortex into $O{=}1000$ regions using the Schaefer atlas~\cite{Schaefer2018}.
+All models share the same per-subject, per-episode stratified 90/10 train/val split.
+We train with AdamW and a OneCycle scheduler.
+Peak learning rate and weight decay are selected by validation grid search.
+Each sample is a 100-TR window with a 50-TR stride, and 2\,Hz features are averaged within each TR bin.

-\textbf{Backbones and plug-and-improve protocol.} We evaluate three representative multimodal fusion backbones: TRIBE, ImageBind, and Qwen2.5-Omni~\cite{WangSAFGWYW24}.
-To test ``plug-and-improve'', we keep the downstream window length, hidden size, and training protocol identical across methods; we only swap the upstream encoder latents and attach the same MIND decoder.
-This isolates the effect of the decoder while respecting each backbone’s fusion style.
+\textbf{Backbones and Plug-and-improve Protocol.} We evaluate three fusion backbones, TRIBE, ImageBind, and Qwen2.5-Omni~\cite{WangSAFGWYW24}.
+To test plug-and-improve, we keep the window length, hidden size, and training protocol fixed across methods.
+We only swap the upstream encoder latents and attach the same MIND decoder, isolating decoder effects under each fusion style.

-\textbf{Evaluation metrics.} We report Pearson \(r\), Spearman \(\rho\), \(R^2\), and inter-subject generalization (ISG).
-Scores are computed parcel-wise on the held-out validation set and averaged over parcels, episodes, and subjects; ISG uses leave-one-subject-out training and reports \(r\) on the held-out subject.
+\textbf{Evaluation Metrics.} We report Pearson \(r\), Spearman \(\rho\), \(R^2\), and inter-subject generalization (ISG).
+Scores are computed parcel-wise on the validation set and averaged over parcels, episodes, and subjects.
+ISG trains with leave-one-subject-out and reports \(r\) on the held-out subject.